donejs/donejs/tutorials/getstarted/creating.md

 This method checks if you want to destroy the method.
 If you do, it finds the parent 'recipe' element and gets back the model instance (that's in jQuery.data).
 It then calls [can.Model.prototype.destroy model's destroy] method.

-When a model is destroyed, it creates a `destroyed` event.
-The List control listens to these events with:

-    "{Cookbook.Models.Recipe} destroyed" : function(Recipe, ev, recipe) {
-      recipe.elements(this.element).remove();
-    }

-So, when a destroyed event happens, the List controller will look for [jQuery.fn.elements elements] that have the recipe in jQuery.data and then remove them.
+When a model is destroyed, all occurrences will be removed from any list.
+Due to live binding the displayed list will update automatically.

 __Creating Recipes__